theopn/dotfiles/README.md

 #### kitty

-kitty is my choice of terminal emulator, it is fast and cross-platform.
-Other than Dracula colorscheme, there's nothing out of ordinary.`color_test.sh` is also included for testing colors.
+Cross-platform, easily configurable with one file, and fast.
+All I want from a terminal emulator. `color_test.sh` is also included for testing colors.

 #### Neofetch